redhat-cip/dci-ansible-agent/README_advanced.md

       service_available.ironic: False
       service_available.sahara: False

+### Tempest: How to customize services

+Depending on the drivers (cinder, manila, neutron, etc...) you are using, you will probably need to adapt the tempest configuration for specific tests.
+You can enable/disable features per OpenStack services.
+Every service has a section with the suffix '-feature-enabled' that allows to enable or disable features.
+If your cinder driver doesn't support cinder backup and you don't deploy the service, then you can disable the feature to avoid tempest failures.

+    $ vim /etc/dci-ansible-agent/settings.yml

+    tempest_extra_config:
+      (...)
+      volume-feature-enabled.backup: False

+You can also do specific configuration per OpenStack services.
+For instance, the cinder volume type tests are using the storage_protocol ('iSCSI') and vendor_name ('Open Source') fields that are configured by the storage driver.
+The default values in tempest don't match those in all storage drivers that's why you need to adapt the tempest configuration per services if you don't want some false positive.
+As an example, if you're using Ceph as a cinder backend you will need to update those values like:

+    $ vim /etc/dci-ansible-agent/settings.yml

+    tempest_extra_config:
+      (...)
+      volume.storage_protocol: 'ceph'

+You will have some k/v with the 'network' prefix for neutron, 'compute' prefix for nova, etc...
+You can find most of the tempest config items in [the tempest project config](https://github.com/openstack/tempest/blob/master/tempest/config.py)

 ### Tempest: Run a given test manually

 It may be useful to restart a failing test to troubleshoot the problem: